chinchalinchin/scrilla/README.md

 After the application searches for API keys in the <i>.env</i> file, it will search for API keys in <i>config.json</i>.
 If this file exists, it will override any keys found in <i>.env</i>.
 If no keys are found within either file, a popup dialog box (QInputDialog from PyQt.QtWidgets) will prompt the user to register for their keys and enter them into a text field.
 The application will then test the API key entered and if it is valid, save it in the <i>config.json</i> file.
 Subsequent application calls will leverage the credentials in this file.

-You can add the <i>/scripts/</i> directory to your path to provide access to the BASH script for invoking the application with a python wrapper, i.e. if <i>/scripts/</i> is on your path, then
+You can add the <i>/scripts/</i> directory to your path to provide access to a BASH script for invoking the application with a python wrapper, i.e. if <i>/scripts/</i> is on your path, then

 > pynance -help